NAP Consistency: Why Your Business Name, Address, and Phone Matter for Local SEO

 NAP consistency seems boring compared to other SEO tactics.
 There's no clever trick here - just accurate information everywhere.

 But that's exactly why it works.
+46% of all Google searches have local intent - and those searches depend on accurate business data.
 Most businesses neglect this.
 They have old phone numbers on Yelp, a different address on Yellow Pages, and their business name spelled three different ways.

 Fixing NAP consistency is one of the highest-ROI local SEO activities because: